 You know about what ingredients and claims to look out for when buying SPF sunscreen and you now know how to apply it effectively (and when to reapply!), but what about the rest of your body?

 I cannot stress enough that the SPF number in your sunscreen is dose-dependent.
-For the entire body, from head to toe, dermatologists are of the consensus that the minimum amount needed is one full shot glass.
+For the entire body, from head to toe, dermatologists are of the consensus that the minimum amount needed is one full shot glass (approximately 1oz).
 Since we have established that the skin of your body is different from the skin of your face, it's likely you'll to want a separate lotion for your body, especially since it's also likely your SPF face lotion will be too expensive to use on your body.
-The only exception to using a separate body SPF sunscreen is if you suffer from body acne (like on the chest and back) or if you experience a condition called Keratosis Pilaris, where you break out in tiny red bumps on your upper arms and thighs.
-You can still find non-pore-clogging SPF lotions for body by brands like Peter Thomas Roth, Neutrogena, and CeraVe.
+You can indeed find non-pore-clogging SPF lotions for body from brands like Neutrogena, and CeraVe.

 Reapplying sunscreen for the body follows the same rules as on the face.
 If you go out in the sun with no protection at all, and you burn in 10 minutes.
 This means if you apply an SPF of 15, you can now go out in the sun without burning for 10 minutes times 15 = 150 minutes of protection.
 The same formula goes for SPF30 (10 minutes times 30 = 300 minutes of protection.)

-There was a claim of water-proof, but was so unreliable that I always told my clients to reapply anyway.
+There used to be a claim of water-proof, but it was so unreliable I ended up having to tell my clients to reapply anyway.
 Regulations have now changed on that claim.
 As of last year, the FDA no longer allows a label to say "water-proof" or "sweat-proof" as these are too misleading.
 Sunscreens now have to say "water resistant" up to a proven period of time, like 40-80 minutes.

 "But what if I want color?!"